 .
 A Mixed Demand Site’s gross Final Demand Consumption shall either be measured using meters installed at each Final Demand asset, or alternatively, be calculated as the difference between the Mixed Demand Site’s gross Consumption as metered at the site boundary, and consumption metered at each asset which does not consume Final Demand.
 Should a valid Declaration be provided, any Consumption not associated with Final Demand will be removed before the provisions of 14.15.152 are applied.
 Where it is unclear whether the Consumption is Final Demand or not, it will be treated as Final Demand.

 14.15.158b For Embedded Mixed Demand Sites, the methodology described in 14.15.1147 shall be used.

+14.15.158c For Final Demand Sites and Mixed Demand Sites connected to the NETS which have been allocated to a Charging Band in accordance with 14.15.156, and which have more than one Supplier BM Unit, the charges will be divided and apportioned in accordance with the process as set out under 14.17.13.

 14.15.159 For the purpose of determining the Transmission Demand Residual Tariff liability for a given Unmetered Supply, the Unmetered Supply will be allocated to the appropriate Residual Charging Group in accordance with 14.15.143.